Journalists of the Balkan Wars: Reporting on the war from Bulgaria

 Following the outbreak of hostilities in 1912, almost 150 foreign correspondents rushed to Bulgaria, which was soon identified as the center of all major military developments.
 The Bulgarian government was successful in identifying and controlling the journalists.
 The authorities required each journalist to carry a red identification card that included his or her photograph and signature, to wear a red brassard that had the letters "BK" meaning военен кореспондент and a number, and to carry a document informing the various persons who the journalist was and what the Army Headquarters would allow them to do.

 Reporting on the war from Serbia

 Forty-five journalists from all around the world assembled in Belgrade to cover the First Balkan War.
 Foreign journalists, unless cleared by the General Staff, were not permitted in forward positions for the duration of hostilities.

 Motion pictures and the Balkan Wars

 The First Balkan War provided the most extensive testing ground before the First World War for the new technology of large-scale filming, with more than 20 camera operators travelling to the region.
-One of the first movies was created by Robert Isidor Schwobthaler, and Albert Herr.
+One of the first movies, and definitely the first war documentary in German film history, was created by two German cinematographers: Robert Isidor Schwobthaler, and Albert Herr.
+The film was titled With the Greeks in the firing line (1913).
+It has been preserved by the UCLA Film & Television Archive from a 35mm tinted nitrate print.
+It can be watched through this link.
+The two cinematographers are seen together for ten seconds (36:05 - 36:26) in the film.
+Schwobthaler is the bearded man on the left, and Albert Herr on the right of the picture.
+Schwobthaler is seen in several parts of the film, which probably makes Albert Herr the man behind the movie camera.